TEST - EMERGENCY MESSAGE - TEST

 Seattle College has a staff of 4 full-time security officers and several part-time security guards who patrol the college buildings and parking lots (seven day a week, day and evening hours), and can provide emergency and non-emergency assistance to students, employees, and visitors.

 Students, faculty, staff, and guest are obligated to respect the rights of others and to refrain from actions endangering the health, safety, and welfare or property of others.
 Students, faculty, staff, and guests are expected to comply with policies, procedures, and regulations approved by the Board of Trustees and Washington State and Federal regulations.

-In compliance with the federal law, specifically the Clery Act and the Higher Education Opportunity Act (HEOA), South Seattle Security Department must disclose and disseminate crime statistics, compiled in the previous (3) years, for South Seattle Community College by October 1st of each year.
+In compliance with the federal law, specially the Clery Act and the Higher Education Opportunity Act (HEOA), South Seattle Security Department must disclose and disseminate crime statistics, complied in the previous (3) years, for South Seattle College by October 1st of each year.
 Please find attached the following compliance documents for your review:

 This information is provided by the Office of Postsecondary Education of the U.S. Department of Education.

 With the beginning of fall quarter underway and a busy academic year, I would like to remind you of a few security tips that I feel will reduce crime on campus.

 First Aid - Security staff are qualified to provide CPR, treat minor injuries, provide care until paramedics arrive.
 We cannot provide transportation for injured persons.
 In the case of a serious or life threatening injury please call 911 first then contact Security.
 If you do seek medical attention from a hospital or other health care provider for a work related injury you should fill out a Labor and Industries Employee Injury Report provided by your health care provider.
 You should also contact your supervisor to fill out a Supervisors Report of Injury (report forms available in the security office) at your earliest convenience.